Wellesley in Aix-en-Provence

 Courses offered in Archeology, Art History, Business, Caribbean Studies, Chinese, Cinema, Communications, Comparative Literature, Economics, Ethnology, French Civilization, French Language and Literature, History, International Relations, Islamic Studies, Latin American Studies, Music, Phonetics, Philosophy, Political Science, Psychology, Plastic Arts, Sociology, and Spanish.

-Africana Studies, Anthropology, Art History, Archaeology / Archeology, Comparative Literature, East Asian Studies, Economics, Feminine & Gender Studies, Film, Fine Arts, French, History, Islamic Studies, Latin American Studies, Linguistics, Literature, Peace & Conflict Studies, Philosophy, Political Science, Psychology, Public Policy, Sociology, Spanish
+Africana Studies, Anthropology, Architecture, Art History, Archaeology / Archeology, Comparative Literature, East Asian Studies, Economics, Education, Feminine & Gender Studies, Film, Fine Arts, French, History, Islamic Studies, Latin American Studies, Linguistics, Literature, Peace & Conflict Studies, Philosophy, Political Science, Psychology, Public Policy, Sociology, Spanish

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 Orientation: Four week program in Paris for fall and full-year students.
 One week program in Paris for spring only students.
 Classes in language, literature and culture.